MicrosoftDocs/learn/learn-pr/advocates/intro-to-nodejs/includes/4-when-use.md

 ## Multi-purpose technology

 You can use Node.js to build a wide variety of production-ready applications.
-These can range from traditional lightweight, high-traffic chat applications to command-line tools and web servers.
+These apps can range from traditional lightweight, high-traffic chat programs to command-line tools and web servers.
 Node.js was designed from the ground up to handle a high number of concurrent requests.

 ## JavaScript